 Global public goods

 These are defined as goods with the three following economic properties: ‘non‐rivalrous’ (i.e. consumption of this good by anyone does not reduce the quantity available to others), ‘non‐excludable’ (it is impossible to prevent anyone from consuming it) and available worldwide.
-In the CGIAR also the term International public goods is used.
-It refers to issues that are deemed to be important to the international community; and typically cannot, or will not, be adequately addressed by individual countries or entities acting alone.

 The causal pathway for a research project or program that outlines the expected sequence to achieve desired objectives beginning with inputs, moving through activities and outputs, and culminating in outcomes and impacts.
 Assumptions underpinning the causal chain and feed‐back loops are usually included (Closely related terms include Logical Framework and Theory of Change.)